How Do Currency Movements Affect International Bond Funds?

 How Currencies Impact Performance

 A wide range of factors influence the performance of your bond funds, but the impact of the changing value of the U.S. dollar is underappreciated and frequently misunderstood.

 When a fund manager buys a foreign security, he or she will typically buy it in the “local market,” or the market where the security is actually issued.
 That means the manager must buy the security in the local currency, which requires the exchange of U.S. dollars into that currency.

 The currency exchange market is extremely active, which means that the value of the dollar is always shifting relative to the value of overseas currencies.
 The result is that a change in the value of the relationship between the dollar and the currency in which the security is purchased can have a meaningful impact on the value of the investment.
 The most important thing to remember is this:

-A strong dollar will have a negative impact on the performance of international bond funds (since the value of the foreign currencies are falling).
+A strong dollar will have a negative impact on the performance of international bond funds (since the value of the foreign currencies is falling).

 A weak dollar will have a positive impact on performance (since the value of the foreign currencies is rising).

 Let’s look at an example.
 Say a manager buys a million dollars worth of bonds denominated in British pounds and holds on to the investment for six months.
 During that time, the value of the bond stays exactly even and the manager ultimately sells it at the same price he or she paid.
 So the return on the investment was 0%, right?
 Not necessarily.
 During that same time period, let’s say the value of the British pound fell 5% versus the dollar.
 When the manager sells the investment, he will have to do so at the pound’s lower price.